mammoth cave national park

 One of our annual trips is an easy drive out to Fairfield Glade, TN for a few days with Greg’s side of the family, and this year we combined it with a visit to Mammoth Cave National Park in KY.
 Our 4th national park, in case anyone else is counting.

 Our time in Fairfield Glade is always enjoyable.
 It’s an absolutely gorgeous golf area with a lot of fun family activities.
 This year we paddled around the lake in a giant duckling paddle boat, visited the pool a few times, had some great Mexican food, took a family pontoon boat ride, and hiked around the neighborhood.
 We also found a movie that was filmed in the area and watched it together!
-(Sergeant York, starring Gary Cooper; a black & white film from the 40’s about the most highly decorated soldier of WWII.)
+(Sergeant York, starring Gary Cooper; a black & white film from the 1940’s about the most highly decorated soldier of WWII.)

-Back on the road, we reached Mammoth Cave around noon.
-After a quick lunch, we arrived at the Historic tour entrance for a safety briefing before entering the cave.
 It was about a thousand degrees outside but mid-50’s inside.
-Eva has a cute habit of guzzling water on road trips and then overflowing her diaper, but this time I didn’t have extra shorts for her, so we bundled her in Greg’s jacket and started our 2m walk around the cave.
-I’m not big on caves but it was interesting to contrast this one with our visit to Luray Caverns earlier in August.
+Eva has a cute habit of guzzling water on road trips and then overflowing her diaper, but this time I didn’t have extra shorts for her, so we bundled her in Greg’s jacket and started our 2-mile walk around the cave.
+I’m not big on caves but it was interesting to contrast this one with our visit to Luray Caverns earlier this month.
 Luray is a “wet” cave (with stalactites and stalagmites formed by slowly dripping water) but Mammoth Cave is a “dry” cave.
 I think the idea is that a huge underground river formed the cave long ago.
 It felt like being in a subway station, without the train track.

 The most eventful part of our cave tour was when I started having sharp Braxton Hicks contractions every few minutes.
 Greg & I both briefly panicked as we pictured getting lost underground and having the baby there!
 I ended up skipping the second half of the tour and waiting for everyone on a bench.
 Thankfully we made it out and back to Fairfield Glade.